 The Pitivi video editor is based on the GStreamer Editing Services library.
 GES makes it easy to manage the timeline of a video project and export it to a new video file, and is carefully built to be reusable by other projects, not only Pitivi.

-Since a few years ago, while not mentoring students for GSoC, we’ve been busy working on Pitivi 1.0.
+Since a few years ago, while not mentoring students for GSoC, we’ve been busy working on Pitivi 1.0, about to be released.
 A large part of this was spent on fixing and improving the GES library.
 Time has come for the GES documentation to also be improved, to attract new users and contributors to the GStreamer ecosystem.

 We’re applying to the Season of Docs program, where Google pays technical writers to contribute to open-source projects.
 Check out the technical writer guide for details and the program timeline, and read below if you are interested in working with us!